Updated March 18, 2021

-This guide is designed to equip professionals who are familiar with Amazon Web Services (AWS) with the key concepts required to get started with Google Cloud Platform.
-The guide compares Cloud Platform with AWS and highlights the similarities and differences between the two.
-In addition, the guide provides quick-reference mappings of AWS products, concepts, and terminology to the corresponding products, concepts, and terminology on Cloud Platform.
+This guide equips professionals familiar with Amazon Web Services (AWS) with the key concepts required to get started with Google Cloud.
+The guide compares Google Cloud with AWS and highlights the similarities and differences between the two.
+In addition, the guide provides mappings of AWS concepts and terminology to the corresponding products, concepts, and terminology on Google Cloud.

-For the past 15 years, Google has been building one of the fastest, most powerful, and highest-quality cloud infrastructures on the planet.
+For over 20 years, Google has been building one of the fastest, most powerful, and highest-quality cloud infrastructures on the planet.
 Internally, Google uses this infrastructure for several high-traffic and global-scale services, including Gmail, Maps, YouTube, and Search.
 Because of the size and scale of these services, Google has put a lot of work into optimizing its infrastructure and creating a suite of tools and services to manage it effectively.
-Google Cloud Platform puts this infrastructure and these management resources at your fingertips.
+Google Cloud puts this infrastructure and these management resources at your fingertips.

 Regions and zones

 Nearly all AWS products are deployed within regions located around the world.
 Each region comprises a group of data centers that are in relatively close proximity to each other.
-Amazon divides each region into two or more availability zones.
-Similarly, Cloud Platform divides its service availability into regions and zones that are located around the world.
-For a full mapping of Cloud Platform's global regions and zones, see Cloud Locations.
+Amazon divides regions into availability zones.
+Similarly, Google Cloud divides its service availability into regions and zones that are located around the world.
+For a full mapping of Google Cloud global regions and zones, see Cloud Locations.

 By design, each AWS region is isolated and independent from other AWS regions.
 This design helps ensure that the availability of one region doesn't affect the availability of other regions, and that services within regions remain independent of each other.
-Similarly, Cloud Platform's regions are isolated from each other for availability reasons.
-However, Cloud Platform has built-in functionality that enables regions to synchronize data across regions according to the needs of a given Cloud Platform service.
+Similarly, Google Cloud regions are isolated from each other for availability reasons.
+However, Google Cloud has built-in functionality that enables regions to synchronize data across regions according to the needs of a given Google Cloud service.

 - AWS uses POPs to provide a content delivery network (CDN) service, CloudFront.
 CloudFront provides edge caching for services like Amazon S3 Transfer Acceleration and Lambda@Edge.

-- Google Cloud uses POPs to provide Google Cloud CDN and to deliver built-in edge caching for services such as App Engine and Cloud Storage.
+- Google Cloud uses POPs to provide Google Cloud CDN (Cloud CDN) and to deliver built-in edge caching for services such as Google App Engine and Google Cloud Storage.

-Cloud Platform's POPs connect to data centers through Google-owned fiber.
-This unimpeded connection means that Cloud-Platform-based applications have fast, reliable access to all of the services on Cloud Platform.
+Google Cloud POPs connect to data centers through Google-owned fiber.
+This unimpeded connection means that Google Cloud-based applications have fast, reliable access to all of the services on Google Cloud.

-To summarize, AWS's location terms and concepts map to those of Cloud Platform as follows:
+To summarize, AWS location terms and concepts map to those of Google Cloud as follows:

 |Cluster of data centers and services||Region||Region|